Dr. James Dobson Pleads For Our Action

 I am an American and proud of my heritage.
 I am also very much aware of the place religious faith has played in the freedom we as Americans now enjoy.
 Therefore, I protest any human effort to remove from radio and television any programs designed to show faith in GOD or a SUPREME BEING or to remove CHRISTMAS SONGS, CHRISTMAS PROGRAMS, AND CHRISTMAS CAROLS from Public Air Waves, Schools, or Office Buildings.

-A February 2008 version listed specific preachers' programs targeted for removal: "Joel Osteen, Joyce Meyer, Charles Stanley, David Jeremiah and
+- A February 2008 version listed specific preachers' programs targeted for removal: "Joel Osteen, Joyce Meyer, Charles Stanley, David Jeremiah and other pastors."

 This is one of many of President Obama's way to control the freedom of speech and it is not just with this group or media outlet.
 He also wants to control all of talk radio.
 The impact of this will reach far into the communities around the country.
 Talk radio shows generate lots of money for many local charities and organizations which some of you support.